 All capital assets are valued at historical cost or estimated historical cost if actual historical cost is not available.
-Donated fixed assets are valued at their estimated fair market value on the date donated.
+Donated fixed assets are valued at their estimated acquisition costs.
 Assets acquired under capital leases are capitalized in accordance with generally accepted accounting principles.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend the asset's useful life are not capitalized.